ciarancoffey/cv/ciaranc.md

 *   Staying active, whether it be going to the gym, running or cycling.

-*   Small scale electronics and building systems from them

 *   Bicycles and motorbikes, using, fixing and building

-*   Practicing python, automating systems, letting computers do the work